folio-org/okapi/doc/guide.md

 what modules they have available, the internal module needs to be made available for them, and if needed, some permissions assigned to some admin user.

+There is a more detailed walk-through about securing an Okapi installation in [securing.md]

 ### Module Descriptor Sharing

 Okapi installations may share their module descriptors.
 With a "pull"